yingw787/tinydevcrm-mvp/WHY.md

 > your stakeholders be involved?
 Set the cadence for the project.
 I recommend
 > setting up recurring calendar events early on, well before calendars get full
 > and you become blocked on stakeholder feedback.

+I'm currently working on this problem by myself, and since the product is for myself, there's no feedback loops in order to release / ship product.
+The flip side is this project may become rather lonely without external support and if I don't ship at a fast enough speed.
+In order to combat this, I can do the
+following:

+- Publish a weekly stand-up thread, either on my personal techblog [Bytes by Ying](https://bytes.yingw787.com), or on a dedicated notes.tinydevcrm.com release website.
+The former might be easier to get started with, and the latter would be if there was signficant inertia in the project and a clear ability to monetize somehow (which again isn't a top priority for me).

+- Continue to publish benchmarks on both [Pioneer.app](https://pioneer.app) and on [the Indie Hackers Daily Stand-up thread](https://www.indiehackers.com/group/daily-stand-up), and possibly ask folks for support or where they get sources of support there.

+- Have a public issues dashboard or Kanban board where users would be able to (anonymously?) suggest feedback.
+Since I'm using GitHub at the moment, keeping track of issues on GitHub Issues would be a start.
+I can link to GitHub Issues from various points on TinyDevCRM, and ask around for the best automation / tooling / infrastructure FOSS maintainers use on GitHub Issues.